 Use Case

 There are several needs for shared components that arise when developing Mule applications.
 A typical use case is to package those flows and sub-flows that are reusable across multiple Mule process applications into a shared component.
-Also, with Mule 4.x, reusable error handlers with standardize exception messages can and should also be packaged into a shared library or component.
+Also, with Mule 4.x, reusable error handlers with standardized exception messages can and should also be packaged into a shared library or component.
 Finally, with the new Mule 4.x DataWeave 2.0, Mulesoft provides a capability to create reusable DataWeave functions that can be moved into a .dw file.
 These shared reusable transformation functions can also be packaged into a shared component.

 Shared API Commons Library

-Mule with version 3.x and, now, with a new version 4.x provides ability to package shared reusable flows, functions, and error handlers into a separate Mule application.
+Mule with version 3.x and, now, with version 4.x provides the ability to package shared reusable flows, functions, and error handlers into a separate Mule application.
 However, instead of instructing Mule to package this application as a standard runtime application (in a form of a .zip file), there is a need to update the Maven pom.xml file to instruct Mule to package this application as a .jar file.
 A JAR is a Java Archive file which can then be added to any Mule project as a dependency, similarly to how any third-party external dependency is added in a Maven pom.xml file.

 Therefore, the first step is to update the shared library pom.xml to instruct Maven to package and build this application as a .jar file:

-From the example above, the target file will be mule-shared-api-commons.jar.
+From the example above, the target file will be “mule-shared-api-commons.jar.”
 This file should be imported into an organization shared library repository.
 Typically, it can be a private Maven repository, a JFrog Artifactory, Mulesoft Exchange or similar.
-Recommended is to manage all JAR dependencies in a private Maven repository or Artifactory.
+It’s recommended to manage all JAR dependencies in a private Maven repository or Artifactory.
 Mulesoft Exchange is not typically used to manage dependencies for an organization.
 However, Exchange can be a stop-gap dependency management platform until the organization enables a private dependency management solution such as Artifactory.

 Once this JAR file is placed into the dependency management platform, all Mule applications can now use this shared component library by updating their Maven pom.xml file to add it as a dependency.
 In the example above, a sample Mule application pom.xml will have these lines added in the <dependencies></dependencies> section of the file:

-The final step is for any Mule application that requires a shared flow or error handler to add this flow or error handler XML file via Mule 4.x Import statement.
+The last step is for any Mule application that requires a shared flow or error handler to add this flow or error handler XML file via Mule 4.x Import statement.
 For example, in an application’s common.xml, add these lines to enable the shared flows and error handling:

-With Mule 4.x Anypoint Studio 7, there is currently a defect where the Visual Editor shows compilation errors, complaining that the above shared XML files can not be found.
+With Mule 4.x Anypoint Studio 7, there is currently a defect where the Visual Editor shows compilation errors, complaining that the above shared XML files cannot be found.
 However, once a Mule developer runs their application in the local runtime, the errors are gone.
 Mulesoft is planning to update the current version of Anypoint Studio to address these and other compilation error bugs.

 Shared Connectors and Modules